Likhi/listGoFiles/README.md

 # Intro
-This utility returns and shows the .go files in a directory.
+This utility returns a slice of paths of .go files in a directory.